 What Does that Mean for You, Then?

 The first thing to remember is that if you are hurt, workers’ compensation is there to support you.
 It is there to give you the financial means to get the care you need and not have to worry about the financial implications of being unable to work while you heal.
-Never avoid filing workers’ compensation because you are worried about your job.

 Second, open the conversation with your employer about your goals and objectives.
 Your workers’ compensation attorney can help you with this process as well.
 Not every situation leads to the loss of your position, especially if you can keep the conversation with your employer open.
+Here are some tips:

 - Make sure your employer knows that you intend to come back.

-- Keep them up to date about your injury to the point of knowing what to expect as far as your work status.
+- Keep them up to date about your workplace injury to the point of knowing what to expect as far as your work status.

 - Consider using the Family Medical Leave Act, if it applies in your case, to protect your position for up to 12 weeks (restrictions in its use are possible).